BlueCat-de/STTP/README.md

-# SDM
+# STTP
-SDM (Stackelberg Driver Model) ([https://arxiv.org/abs/2309.14235](https://arxiv.org/abs/2309.14235)) is a novel approach that aligns with the hierarchical nature of interactions between autonomous vehicle (AV) and background vehicles (BVs), facilitating AV performance improvement in a leader-follower order of play.
-We empirically demonstrate that AV and BV agents can both achieve better performance during the game with SDM.
-Essentially, SDM outperforms those competing baselines with simple adversarial training paradigms, non-game modeling and other game modeling approaches, especially in higher dimensional scenarios.
+STTP (Stackelberg Training-Testing Paradigm) is a novel approach that aligns with the hierarchical nature of interactions between autonomous vehicle (AV) policy training and risky scenario generation, facilitating AV performance improvement in a leader-follower order of play.
+We empirically demonstrate that AV and background vehicle (BV) agents can both achieve better performance in STTP.
+Essentially, STTP outperforms those competing baselines with simple adversarial training paradigms, non-game modeling and other game modeling approaches, especially in higher dimensional scenarios.
 ![SDM](SDM.png)
 ## Installation and Setups
 Before getting started, first you should install SUMO properly following the [sumo documentation](https://sumo.dlr.de/docs/Installing/index.html).